CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

 This task will use an alternative method to remove the assigned role; it will use the **Roles and administrators** option in Entra ID.

-1. If you are not already logged in as your Global Admin, launch the Azure Portal and log in now.
+1. If you are not already logged in as your Global Admin, go to https://entra.microsoftcom Microsoft Entra admin center and log in now.

-2. In the search box type **Microsoft Entra ID** and launch Microsoft Entra ID.
+2. In the search box type **Roles** and then launch Microsoft Entra ID roles and administration.

-3. In **Microsoft Entra ID**, select **Roles and administrators**, and then select the **Application administrator** role from the list.
+3. In **All roles** of **Roles and administrators**, select the **Application administrator** role from the list.

 4. On the **Application administrator | Assignments** page you should see Chris Green's name listed.